myptech10/word/README.md

 - Occasionally while traversing directories the program will encounter some files which will be marked as invalid:
     - files that the program does not have permission to read
-    -
+    - files not ending in .txt

-All other files passed as arguments to the program will be treated as text files regardless of extension
+- All files passed as arguments to the program will be treated as text files regardless of extension

 ## Testing

-- recursive on nine,eight,seven.. files used to for testing

 ### Performance

-- we did a /.words to see if the words are robust
+- ./words all_test_cases/nine to see if directory traversal could handle many recursive calls
+-  ./words . to see if the program could handle a large amount of files of varying types and words of varying lengths at once.
+This was basically an everything test

 ### Correctness

-- Super23Foo -> Super and Foo seperate words
-- oo-bar -> Foo-bar gets printed as foo-bar
-- foo--bar -> foo and bar seperate words
+- loremipsum.txt tests sample text for counting words
+- several files test language rules around hyphens and apostrophes
+- also copied example files from project writeup, spam.txt, example.txt

 ### Edge Cases

 - same_name_file - > tests files in different directories
-- nine, eight, seven... -> tests files within each each other (subfiles) recursively
 - emptyfile -> tests files with no words
-- file does not exist/cannot open -> error in words.c write() method when fd = -1
+- unreadablefile.txt -> error in words.c write() method when fd = -1
 - same_name_file.txt and all_test_cases/same_name_file.txt

-//same_name_file - > tests files in different directories
-// nine, eight, seven... -> tests files within each each other (subfiles) recursively
-//emptyfile -> tests files with no words
-//file does not exist/cannot open -> error in words.c write() method when fd = -1

-- same_name_file.txt and all_test_cases/same_name_file.txt

-delete before turning in:

-- hyphen thing
-    - long hyphen ------------
-    - apostrophe case '-' two or one
-    - NO HYPHEN AT BEGINNING OR END or both
-    - test - vs --, - at end of file vs -- at eof
-- apostrophes '''''
-- single - or ?
-- hyphen in word is last char in buffer edge case

-- same name
-- CANNOT ASSUME MAX WORD LENGTH
-- describe tests readme

-- word longer than buffer

-- implement sorting of print
-    - by freq
-    - by lexicography